jshprentz/meetup2xibo/docs/background.rst

 Xibo administrators had to repeatedly correct some faulty data entered into Meetup.com.
 Some events included variations on room names.
-Occasionally there was no event location at all.
+Occasionally an event showed no location at all.
 The Python script grew to accomodate frequently needed event edits and provide default values.